WilliamDCGomes/Techincal-Challenge---Cocus/README.md

 ## Known limitations / what I'd do next

-- When offline the app serves the last cached forecast even if it's stale — availability over freshness — and the banner flags whether that copy is recent or older (a 15-minute window).
+- When offline the app serves the last cached forecast even if it's stale, availability over freshness, and the banner flags whether that copy is recent or older (a 15-minute window).
 What it doesn't show yet is an exact "last updated HH:MM" timestamp, which would be the natural next step.
 - No city disambiguation: if several cities share a name it takes the top geocoding match.
 A "did you mean…" list would be the obvious next step.
-- All UI text is English and there's no localization layer (resx); a real app would localize.
+- All UI text is English and there's no localization layer, a real app would localize.